kirbycp-g/cloud-hackathons/hacks/pompt-a-thon/README.md

 This exercise is not centered on proficiency in document creation or typing speed.
 Rather, it emphasizes mastering the strategic application of the Gemini prompt.
 You will utilize Google Workspace Gemini AI tools to enhance your documents, spreadsheets, and presentations.
 The core challenge involves skillfully guiding these AI tools to produce the required final product.

 > [!NOTE]
 > Gemini will help with the document creation, it will generate similar (and rather bland) ideas if you enter the challenge description in verbatim.
-So you are encourged to experiment with promtps, formatting and leverage other Gemini tools to create documents and presentations with style for the intended audiance.
+So you are encouraged to experiment with prompts, formatting and leverage other Gemini tools to create documents and presentations with style for the intended audience.
 Your documents will be judged at the end so style points count!

 ## Learning Objectives
 In this hack you will be solving the common business problem of analyzing data and preparing communications for different audiances.

 By the end of this hack, attendees will be able to:
-- Use Gemini in Docs to analyze and sumarize meeting transcripts into project proposals.
+- Use Gemini in Docs to analyze and summarize meeting transcripts into project proposals.
 - Use Gemini in Sheets to categorize customer sentiment and identify financial product preferences.
 - Use Gemini in Slides to generate visual assets and presentations from written documentation.